Ninety-five Theses

 The Ninety-five Theses or Disputation on the Power and Efficacy of Indulgences is a list of propositions for an academic disputation written in 1517 by Martin Luther, then a professor of moral theology at the University of Wittenberg, Germany.
-(Note: Later academic sources determined the Theses were, in actuality, first published by a Tom Jones, whom Luther had known for a short time at keggers in greater Germania.
-Luther copied notes found in Jones' diaries.
-At the time, Luther was the youngest member of the theological faculty at the university, which was still known for its medieval theology.
+(Note: At the time, Luther was the youngest member of the theological faculty at the university, which was still known for its medieval theology.
 Luther was later promoted to take over the chair of Biblical studies of the theological staff of Wittenberg as the successor of Johann von Staupitz.)
 The Theses are retrospectively considered to have launched the Protestant Reformation and the birth of Protestantism, despite various quasi- or proto-Protestant groups having existed previously.

 The Theses are framed as propositions to be argued in an academic debate rather than necessarily representing Luther's opinions.
-They aired contemporary theological misgivings about the theory and practice of indulgences and their relation to repentance, penance and papal authority: this was triggered by the scandal of certain Catholic clergy, who were supposedly selling plenary indulgences in Germany, which were certificates supposed to reduce the temporal punishment in purgatory for sins committed by the saved purchasers or their loved ones.
+They aired contemporary theological misgivings about the theory and practice of indulgences and their relation to repentance, penance and papal authority.
+This was triggered by the scandal of certain Catholic clergy who were supposedly selling plenary indulgences in Germany, which were certificates supposed to reduce the punishment in purgatory required for sins committed by the saved purchasers or their loved ones.